What law is Julian Assange accused of breaking?

 The vagueness of the CFAA, Ohm said, stems from varying interpretations of its two key parts: A prohibition on accessing a computer “without authorization,” and “exceeding” authorized access.

-“It’s always been a puzzle — what does it mean to ‘exceed authorized access,’ especially when you’re using a computer?” said Ohm.
+“It’s always been a puzzle — what does it mean to ‘exceed authorized access’?” said Ohm.
 “If you use someone’s network, even if you’re a totally legitimate or invited user, but you violate one of the terms of service or an employee policy or contract while you’re using that network, suddenly you’ve violated this federal criminal law.”

 Federal courts have since ruled that terms of service violations are not punishable under the CFAA.